-The Philistines then brought the ark to a third of their cities, this time to Ekron.
+The Philistines then brought the ark to a third city, this time to Ekron.
 The Ekronites tried to refuse, crying out, “They have brought us the ark of the God of Israel in order to kill us and our people!”
+Nevertheless, the ark stayed.

 And, as predicted, that is what happened.
 Many died, and those who did not were afflicted with tumors.
 The people assembled all of the rulers of the Philistines and said to them, “Send away the ark of the God of Israel.
 It must return to its place, so that it will not kill our people.”

 The ark of God had been in their country for a total of seven months.
 Understandably, no city of region of Philistia would accept it into their presence.
 The entire nation wanted to be rid of it, but no one knew just how to go about doing it.
 The leaders summoned their own priests and diviners.

 The priests told them, “If you return the ark of the God of Israel, do not send it away empty.
 You must return it with a guilt offering.
 Then you will be healed, and you will understand why His hand has not been lifted from you.”

 “What guilt offering should we send back to Him?” asked the Philistines.

 The priests replied, “Five gold tumors and five gold rats.”

 The number was five of each because there were five fortified cities in Philistia: Ashdod, Gaza, Ashkelon, Gath, and Ekron, each with their ruler and their own outlying villages.
 The offering was gold formed in the shape of the tumors that had inflicted the people, and also rats, which although not mentioned before this, were also multiplying and ravaging the land.

 In our days of thinking of various viruses, the thought comes that perhaps the rats may have also been the carrier of a virus that caused the growth of the tumors.